Skip to main content

 What causes a government shutdown?

 • The government shuts down when Congress is unable to pass appropriations bills that finance the operations of federal agencies and programs.
 These appropriations bills are designed to fund the government until the conclusion of each fiscal year, which ends on September 30.
-If a new appropriations bill isn't enacted by this deadline, Congress needs to pass a temporary measure, known as a continuing resolution (CR), which sustains the government's funding at its current level.
+If a new appropriations bill is not enacted by this deadline, Congress must pass a temporary measure, known as a continuing resolution (CR), to maintain the government's funding at its current level.
 For instance, a CR passed this year would maintain funding at Fiscal Year 2025 levels.
 In the absence of an approved appropriations bill or a CR, the government faces a shutdown due to lack of authorized funding.

 Will I continue to receive my Social Security?

 • Recipients will continue to receive their Social Security and SSI checks.
-The Social Security Administration (SSA) will provide limited services like issuing Social Security cards and holding appointments for benefit applications.
-However, SSA will stop services like benefit verifications and processing overpayments.
+The Social Security Administration (SSA) will provide limited services such as issuing Social Security cards and scheduling appointments for benefit applications.
+However, SSA will stop services like issuing proof of income letters or replacing Medicare cards.
 The public will likely experience increased customer service wait times.

 Will my Medicare and Medicaid benefits be affected?